 Before you go on any trip that will take you out of the country, double check with your insurance agent to make sure you are covered.
 Most automotive policies do not include Mexico- or Canada-specific coverage, so find out the limitations of your coverage in advance and make sure you secure the necessary coverage before leaving the country.

-Whether you’re traveling internationally or right here in the US, check out this road trip safety slideshow before you hit the road.
+Whether you’re traveling internationally or right here in the US, check out these road trip tips before you hit the road.